Sjofartsdirektoratet/docs/content/rest-api/qualifications/additional_competence.md

 ## Available functionality

-**Add additional competance report**
+**Adds an additional competence**

-POST operation to register additional competance.
+POST operation to register additional competence.

-**Add list of additional competance reports**
+**Adds list of additional competence**

-POST operation to register additional competance on more than one seafarer, or several additional competances.
+POST operation to register additional competence on more than one seafarer, or several additional competences.

-**Get additional competance using user ID**
+**Get additional competence by uid**

 GET operation to access previous delieverd additional competance using the UID.

-**Get additional competances using user ID**
+**Get additional competences using uid**

-GET operation to access more than one previous delieverd additional competance using UIDs.
+GET operation to access more than one previous delieverd additional competence using UIDs.

-**Updae an additional competance**
+**Updae an additional competence**

 PUT operation to update an already reported additional competance using the UID.

-**Update list of additional competance**
+**Update list of additional competence**

-PUT operation to update a list of already reported additional competances using the UID.
+PUT operation to update a list of already reported additional competences using the UID.